 For the crumb mixture:

-- Add the vegan butter and cut in until the mixture resembles crumbs.
+- Add the dairy-free butter and cut in until the mixture resembles crumbs.

 - With your fingers - press the remaining crumb mixture in an ungreased 9"x9" baking pan.